isomerpages/moe-crescentgirlssch/_about-cgs/Admission/Information on Direct School Admission to Crescent Girls' School.md

 <p></p>
 <p>We welcome Primary 6 students with talent in the areas of music studies,
-performing arts, sports and leadership to apply to our school under the Direct School Admission (DSA) Exercise.&nbsp; Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements and the programmes available to develop the area of talent.</p>
+performing arts, sports and leadership to apply to our school under the Direct School Admission (DSA) Exercise.&nbsp;Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
 <p></p>
-<p><strong><u>Criteria for DSA(Sec) Exercise 2024</u></strong>
+<p><strong><u>Criteria for DSA(Sec) Exercise 2025</u></strong>
 </p>
 <p>Selection is based on the following criteria:</p>
 <ol data-tight="true" class="tight">